svilupp/svilupp.github.io/jan/scratchpad/compuse_gemini_flash2.md

 ## TL;DR

 Gemini Flash 2.0 was just announced today, and it seems to be a game-changer for "Computer Use" - a term coined by Anthropic for agent-based computer control.
-Beyond just computer vision (and understand of screenshots specifically), it offers a comprehensive solution for multimodal AI interaction at an incredibly accessible price point.
+Beyond just computer vision (and understanding of screenshots specifically), it offers a comprehensive solution for tool-use and multimodal AI interactions at an incredibly accessible price point.

 ## The Problem with Specialized Solutions